Pennsylvania Turnpike: 1990s–2000s

 In early 1991, a project to expand the Downingtown Interchange was completed.

 Call boxes were installed between the New Stanton Interchange and Allegheny Mountain Tunnel in December 1988, with it extending all the way to the Kittatinny Mountain Tunnel by the next year.
 On July 4, 1990, the PTC introduced the *11 emergency cellular phone number, allowing mobile phones the same functionality.
 On November 22, 1991, they were equipped along the entire length of the highway.
 This made it so that the one was located every 1 mi.

-In 1989, construction began on a eastbound truck lane between the Beaver River Bridge and emergency pull off at milepost 15.5.
+In 1989, construction began on an eastbound truck lane between the Beaver River Bridge and emergency pull off at milepost 15.5.
 Overpasses needed to be rebuilt to accommodate the work.
 Unlike the previous truck lanes, no major realignment occurred.
 Construction on the project was completed in early 1992.

 Plans for an interchange to serve the New Cumberland Defense Depot near Harrisburg was announced in 1985.
 In September 1992, the turnpike commission scrapped the project.

 With plans for the Beaver Valley Expressway made, also came plans for the New Castle Interchange to serve the road.
 Construction began in November 1990, and on November 20, 1992, this exit opened to traffic.

-In the 1980s, plans were made to build the Mid-County interchange, it would serve the north end of the Mid-County Expressway.
+In the 1980s, plans were made to build the Mid-County Interchange, it would serve the north end of the Mid-County Expressway.
 As part of this, the ramps onto the Northeast Extension were to be rebuilt, and the Norristown Interchange would also be improved with new ramps onto the new highway.
 The PTC issued an initial contract in March 1989.
 Construction was delayed when an unsuccessful bidder challenged the commission that June, saying that it violated female and minority contracting rules about the percentage of employees that were used for the project.
 The PTC approved an initial contract to build it in March 1989.
 The contract was rebid in November 1989 after a Supreme Court of Pennsylvania ruling.
 As part of this project, a new 19 lane toll plaza was built.
-The Mid-County Interchange was opened to traffic in November 1992, witch allowed for closure and demolition of the original ramps onto the northeast Extension and completion of their replacements.
+The Mid-County Interchange was opened to traffic in November 1992, which allowed for closure and demolition of the original ramps onto the northeast Extension and completion of their replacements.
 A ribbon-cutting took place on December 15, 1992, with the replacement ramps onto the Northeast Extension opening the next day.
 This was the first interchange on the turnpike with flyover ramps.

 An interchange was proposed with PA 743 between Elizabethtown and Hershey in 1990.
-However, a April 1993 study determined that it would not improve traffic flow on local roads.
+However, an April 1993 study determined that it would not improve traffic flow on local roads.

 On July 13, 1995, the speed limit was raised to 60 mph, except for mainline toll plazas, interchange ramps and toll plazas, the tunnels, and the portion between the Philadelphia Interchange and the New Jersey state line, which did not get the raised limit.

 In late 1995, construction was completed on a project to widen the bridge traveling over the Brush Creek Railroad in Irwin with shoulders.